 QuickBooks Contractor has the same inventory functionality as QuickBooks Premier’s base edition.
 Materials turned from a job site can be archived so that your project managers can plan to reuse them on subsequent jobs rather than ordering unnecessary materials.

-Your business may require that some accounting tasks performed on-site.
-For instance, a construction company may need a repair technician to generate invoices while on the job.
+Your business may require some accounting tasks to carry out on-site.
+For instance, a construction company may need to hire a repair technician, the sudden need to generate invoices on unpredictable expenditures whilste being on the job is a constant occurrence.
 If this is a top priority, QuickBooks Online is a better option.